JGI-Bioinformatics/jaws/condor/jaws_condor/prometheus_exporter/README.md

 This is used by a Prometheus service to collect metrics from a HTCondor service.

 NOTE:
-- In JAWS, each site runs this exporter for the site's HTCondor Central.
-Each JAWS Site should call a REST to this exporter to get performance metric data when JAWS Monitor requests them via AMQP RPC call.
+- In JAWS, each site runs this exporter.
+Each JAWS Site should call a REST to this exporter to get performance metric data whenever JAWS Monitor requests them via AMQP RPC call.
 - By default, it listens to the port `9118`.
 - The exporter code repo: https://github.com/niclabs/htcondor-monitor